JSBmanD/docs/pages/dashboard/agency-view.md

 	- This means agencies don’t actually “own” apps; rather they’ll just be able to manage the apps of others.
 - Agency users do not have access to the Billing and SSO sections of their customers’ dashboards.

-!!! info "Disabled Functionality"
+[block:callout]
+{
+  "type": "info",
+  "title": "Disabled Functionality",
-	Any restricted functionality - either due to default Agency restrictions or selected access levels - in the Branch dashboard will be (1) grayed out, (2) not clickable, (3) include a pop up modal informing the user about restricted access.
+  "body": "Any restricted functionality - either due to default Agency restrictions or selected access levels - in the Branch dashboard will be (1) grayed out, (2) not clickable, (3) include a pop up modal informing the user about restricted access."
+}
+[/block]